KABASINGAarsene/civic-fix/README.md

 CivicFix connects two user roles in one app:

-- Citizen experience: report incidents, view district feed, track issue status, and chat with district teams.
+- **Citizen experience**: report incidents, view district feed, track issue status, and chat with district teams.
-- Admin experience: district-level workflows for issue review, field progress updates, and communication.
+- **Admin experience**: district-level workflows for issue review, field progress updates, and communication.

 The app uses Firebase for authentication and backend data, and supports multilingual UI with English, French, and Kinyarwanda.